mattbroussard/expertflyer-util/README.md

 ## Version history

 - 0.1: initial release with support for creating flight alerts in bulk
-- 0.2: adds ability to de-paginate the alerts list
+- 0.2: adds ability to de-paginate the alerts list and delete alerts in bulk